 Tasks that change shape every run

-Workflows that require a new judgment call mid-flow
+Workflows requiring a judgment call at each step

 Processes only one person ever runs